 New and Developing Partnerships

 Forbes Library: In recent years, UMass Public History and the History Department has partnered with the Forbes Library on a range of important initiatives (see below).
-In Fall 2020, students in the Program will contribute toward the planning and promoting a public crowd-sourcing campaign focused on transcribing sections of the Sylvester Judd Manuscript Collection, a collection of 56 bound volumes located in the Hampshire Room for Local History.
+In Fall 2020, students in the Program contributed toward the planning and promoting a public crowd-sourcing campaign focused on transcribing sections of the Sylvester Judd Manuscript Collection, a collection of 56 bound volumes located in the Hampshire Room for Local History.
 Sylvester Judd (1789-1860) was a newspaper editor and local historian who created the volumes from the 1820s-1850s, filling hundreds of pages with information gathered from both archival material and oral histories, documenting local histor to the 1600s.
 Judd's extraordinary notes cover a wide variety of local history subjects, including content not preserved elswhere on Native American life, slavery in New England, King Philip’s War, Shay’s Rebellion, the natural landscape of the region, and everyday life in the Connecticut River Valley.

 Old Sturbridge Village: The nineteenth-century village continues to inspires public history students at UMass and graduate students have completed enriching internships at the site.
 In 2019, our relationship became more formal, as Professor Marla Miller joined a team contributing to an NEH-funded reinterpretation initiative, and students in Sam Redman’s graduate seminar “Introduction to Public History” worked to lay foundations for an oral history project associated with the museum’s upcoming 75th anniversary.
-We hope to continue to partner with OSV--one of the nation’s most important living history enterprises, in the coming years.
+We hope to continue to partner with OSV--one of the nation’s most important living history enterprises--in the coming years.

 Undocumented Migration Project: In 2020-21, UMass PH is delighted to partner with Dr. Haeden Stewart in the UMass Department of Anthropolgy to bring to UMass Amherst Hostile Terrain 94, a participatory art project sponsored and organized by the Undocumented Migration Project (UMP), and to create associateed programming.
 The exhibition, which will be mounted across the U.S. and around the world in the coming year, draws attention to the 3,200 migrants who died trying to cross the Sonoran Desert of Arizona between the mid-1990s and 2019; as tags are geolocated on a wall map showing the locations where human remains have been found, visitor-participants help convey and comprehend the consequences of federal immigration policy since the 1990s.